arcee-ai/mergekit/README.md

 - `chat_template`: Specifies a chat template for the merged model.

 Methods control their own intermediate precision, independently of ambient PyTorch autocast.
-Linear uses the aligned input dtype for its matrix product, avoiding a full-sized float32 conversion; its small coefficient array is normalized before casting to the input dtype.
+Linear accumulates into one float32 output buffer (float64 for float64 inputs), normalizes, then casts to the aligned input dtype.
+Its small coefficient sum uses float64 to preserve cancellation residuals.
+This avoids rounding large normalized coefficients to float16 and producing NaNs.
+Scratch does not grow with the number of inputs; CPU execution may additionally cast the current input.
 SLERP uses bounded float32 scratch for low-precision inputs and float64 scratch for float64 inputs.
-Selecting `dtype: bfloat16` therefore keeps large linear intermediates in bfloat16; it does not promise that every method uses exclusively bfloat16 arithmetic.
+Selecting `dtype: bfloat16` sets the input representation, not every intermediate's precision.
 Architecture-specific forced dtypes still take precedence over `dtype` and `out_dtype` for those weights.

 ### Parameter Specification